-ProSiebenSat.1 Group has laid down fundamental guidelines and procedures in its Code of Conduct.
-The stipulations therein define the general standards for conduct in business, legal and ethical matters.
-They serve as a binding reference and regulatory framework for all members of the Executive Board, the management, and the employees of ProSiebenSat.1 Group as a binding reference and regulatory framework for dealing both with each other and with external stakeholders.
-We are convinced that our business success also depends on the trust of our customers, business partners, and shareholders in our independence and integrity.
-Adherence to high ethical standards and our overall social commitment are therefore just as crucial as compliance with all relevant laws.
+ProSiebenSat.1 Group has laid down basic guidelines and policies in its Code of Conduct.
+These guidelines define the general standards for conduct in business, legal and ethical matters and also govern how employees can report misconduct in the Company.
+They serve all members of the Executive Board, the management, and the employees of ProSiebenSat.1 Group as a binding reference and regulatory framework for dealing both with each other and with business partners, customers, suppliers, and other third parties.

 Another central compliance instrument for ProSiebenSat.1 Group is the whistleblower system.
 In addition to internal reporting channels, it is also possible to report legal violations anonymously via an external Ombuds Office.